Maximizing and Maintaining Muscle with L-Glutamine

 The muscles all over your body are essential to overall health and wellness.
 Opening your eyes, smiling, sitting, walking, and even breathing, all require muscles.
 We need cardiac muscle to keep our heart beating, we need skeletal muscle to move our bodies, and we need smooth muscle to maintain healthy organs that function well.
 These three types of muscle, cardiac (heart), skeletal muscle, and smooth muscle, each play an important role in overall wellness.
 Cardiac muscle is found only in the heart, while skeletal muscles attach to the bones and allow us to move.
 Smooth muscle lines the organs, like our digestive tract, bladder and other hollow organs.
 The cardiac and smooth muscles are under the control of the body and move involuntarily, while skeletal muscles are controlled voluntarily.
 There are over 650 different muscles in the human body – men are 42% muscle, while women are 36% muscle, on average, at a healthy weight.1

 Building and maintaining muscle is one of the best ways to ensure an active, healthy lifestyle without aches, pains and injuries.
-Healthy muscles supports a healthy metabolism, as the muscles are more metabolically active than body fat.
-On average, a pound of muscle will burn three times as many calories as a pound of body fat.
-2 Greater muscle mass increases our basal metabolic rate (i.e., faster calorie burning).
+Healthy muscles support healthy metabolism, as the muscles are more metabolically active than body fat.
+On average, a pound of muscle will burn three times as many calories as a pound of body fat.2 Greater muscle mass increases our basal metabolic rate (i.e., faster calorie burning).
 Increased metabolism supports healthy weight and an optimal rate of aging.
 Healthy muscles give the body strength and can prevent slips and falls.
 Every year, one-third to one-half of the population age 65 and over experience falls, and about half of elderly people who suffer from a fall do so repeatedly.
-Falls cause approximately 300,000 hip fractures annually.
-3 When the muscles are strong enough to support the weight of the body, the likelihood of falls is significantly decreased.
+Falls cause approximately 300,000 hip fractures annually.3 When the muscles are strong enough to support the weight of the body, the likelihood of falls is significantly decreased.
 Not only do strong muscles keep bones and joints strong by exerting more force on them, muscles provide the body with greater balance, agility and strength.
-This helps a person catch themselves and avoid a fall.
-Muscles make our bodies feel great and look great, too.
 It’s important to maintain as much muscle as possible, especially throughout the aging process.
 Beginning at about age 30, 0.5% of our muscle mass is lost per year, and the rate of muscle loss can accelerate when you reach age 60-70.
-By age 65, approximately 30% of muscle mass is gone, especially in those who are inactive.4 Luckily, there is a very special amino acid (the building blocks of protein) called L-Glutamine that nourishes the muscles and can even help to build and repair muscles, at any age!
-5,6
+By age 65, approximately 30% of muscle mass is gone, especially in those who are inactive.4 Luckily, there is a very special amino acid (the building blocks of protein) called L-Glutamine that nourishes the muscles and can even help to build and repair muscles, at any age!5,6

 Glutamine is considered a non-essential amino acid, meaning that under certain circumstances it becomes conditionally essential.
 For example, if the body cannot make enough on its own, body stores become depleted and it becomes necessary to obtain glutamine from food or supplements.
 Glutamine is classified as non-essential because the body can make it in sufficient amounts under optimal conditions, and thus does not need to get it from food.
 However, this does not mean it is not essential for health.
 It is the most prevalent amino acid in the body, making up 20% of the body overall and 60% of skeletal muscle.